Shamar50/portfolio-project/README.md

-# 🎨 Data-Driven Creative Portfolio
+# 🎨 passionate-Creative Portfolio

-A fully responsive, vibrant one-page portfolio website for a **Data Analyst** with multidisciplinary expertise in:
+A fully responsive, vibrant one-page portfolio website for a **Designer** with multidisciplinary expertise in:

-- 📊 Data Analytics & Visualization
+- 📊 Trading
-- 🌐 Web Development
+- 🌐 Academic Writing
-- 📣 Digital Marketing & Campaign Strategy
-- 📷 Photography
-- 🎨 Branding & Graphic Design
+- 🎨 Graphic Design

 ---